5ecompendium/bestiary/_creatures/myconid-alchemist-i.md

 ***Spore Bomb.*** Ranged weapon attack: +3 to hit, range 30/60 ft.
-Hit: 2 (1d4) poison damage and the target must succeed on a DC 12 Constitution saving throw or see 4 versions of the fungal folk for 1 minute.
-An affected creature making an attack against one of the visions has a 25% chance to hit the real fungal folk.
+Hit: 2 (1d4) poison damage and the target must succeed on a DC 12 Constitution saving throw or see 4 versions of the myconid for 1 minute.
+An affected creature making an attack against one of the visions has a 25% chance to hit the real myconid.
 The affected creature can attempt the saving throw at the end of each of its turns, ending the effect on a success.